Efficient Numerical Integration in Reproducing Kernel Hilbert Spaces via Leverage Scores Sampling: Numerical Experiments

 We implemented our approach as well as the three greedy methods in Julia\footnote{See \url{https://gitlab.com/achatali/efficient-numerical-integration-in-rkhs-via-ls-sampling}, code released under the AGPL3 license.}, and rely on the Python authors' implementations of the other two methods.
 All implementations however use OpenBLAS as BLAS implementation with the same number of threads, see \Cref{s:impl_details} for technical details.

 Results are reported in \Cref{f:psobolev} for $d=1,s=1$ and $d=2,s=3$.
-We observe that all methods seem to roughly follow the optimal $O(m^{-s/d})$ rate.
+We observe that all methods seem to roughly follow the optimal $O(m^{-s})$ rate in dimension $d=1$.
 This is expected for our method by \Cref{r:summary_main_results} even though we are sampling uniformly, given that leverage scores are uniform in this setting.
-Although our method seems to follow this rate with a slightly larger constant with respect to other methods for a fixed support size $m$ , it outperforms all of them when looking at the tradeoff between approximation error and runtime.
+For $d=2$, all methods appear to be slightly sub-optimal compared to the optimal theoretical rate, which is still $O(m^{-s})$ in this setting as discussed above.
+Although our method seems to suffer from a slightly larger error with respect to other methods for a fixed support size $m$ , it outperforms all of them when looking at the tradeoff between approximation error and runtime.
 In particular, the three greedy methods suffer a lot from the linear search which is done at each iteration.
 The method from \pcite{belhadji2019KernelQuadratureDPPs} is competitive with our approach in terms of accuracy-runtime tradeoff for $d=1,s=1$, but requires the knowledge of the covariance's eigendecomposition which is highly limiting for applications beyond this setting.
 Greedy maximization of $\det(K_m)$ seems to yield a better convergence rate than our method at a moderate computational cost, however this method is not adaptive to the target distribution and we will show in the following experiment that it performs poorly for a non-uniform distribution.